Madsn/edx-documentation/en_us/shared/students/SFD_mobile.rst

  to the verified track to earn a certificate.

- For more information about enrolling and about course tracks, see :ref:`SFD Enrolling in a Course` and :ref:`Enrollment Tracks`.
+ For more information about enrolling and about course tracks, see :ref:`SFD Enrolling in a Course` and :ref:`Enrollment Tracks`

  ========================================
  How do I unenroll from a course?